 Venom takes time to mix with the blood.
 You can demonstrate this by taking taking a glass of water and gently placing one drop of ink on the surface of the water.
 You will discover how it takes a long time for the ink to mix throughout the water.
 Venom is the same.
 The venom is somewhere embedded in the tissue.

 If you are going to a wilderness, allow the authorities know where you’re going and when you’re expected back.
 Take distress flares with you and find out if you will have reception for your cellular phone.
 Learn where help stations are situated, including emergency phones.

 Wear sensible boots, Do not turn over logs and rocks.
 Don’t sit down without first checking the region and especially do not lean on fallen trees or rocks without checking them well first.

-Don’t be tempted to touch wildlife including snakes.
+Don’t be tempted to touch wildlife including Indian River Shores Wildlife Removal.
 Do not leave your boots out your tent at night, snakes like to creep into places for protection against the cold.

 Don’t leave food scraps because they will attract the local rodents.
 Snakes follow their food source that’s little animals, especially rodents.
 No rodents equals less prospect of snakes.